Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 Oh great!
 I thought it was a long shot!

-To be sure, a presentation we don’t see a lot and probably have never seen before!
+To be sure, a presentation we don’t see a lot and may never see again!

-I’m so glad you got the information you asked for!
+I’m so glad you got the information you needed!

 I think many many, people may benefit from it.